Scott Feinberg

 Dana Murphy

-Dana is a certified Qoya teacher and has been a practicing licensed massage therapist for over 10 years.
-She has a passion for healing intuitive bodywork and for dance.
-Her path includes many wonderful practices such as yoga, qigong, dance, breathwork, and meditation.
+I am a certified Qoya teacher and have been a practicing licensed massage therapist for over 10 years.
+I have a passion for healing intuitive bodywork and for dance.
+My path includes many wonderful practices such as yoga, qigong, dance, breathwork, and meditation.

 Qoya weaves it all together and makes the movement simple, meaningful, and so fun!
-Dana truly feels that movement is medicine and a powerful healing modality that gets us back into our bodies, frees us from restrictions, opens our hearts and our minds, and reminds us of our true essence that is wise, wild, and free.
-She believes in the wisdom of Qoya and invites us to tap into the freedom to be ourselves, to play, to let go and move the way our bodies want to move – “If it feels good, you’re doing it right!”
+I truly feel that movement is medicine and a powerful healing modality that gets us back into our bodies, frees us from restrictions, opens our hearts and our minds, and reminds us of our true essence that is wise, wild, and free.
+I believe the wisdom of Qoya invites us to tap into the freedom to be ourselves, to play, to let go and move the way our bodies want to move – “If it feels good, you’re doing it right!”

 Taylor Tollner

-Taylor fell in love with yoga while she was pregnant with her son.
-Through the physical asana she found a sense of connection to her most authentic Self.
-Ever since, she has committed to share with others how to live Yoga embodied; taking their practice off the mat and connecting with their truth.
+I fell in love with yoga while I was pregnant with my son.
+Through the physical asana I found a sense of connection with my most authentic Self.
+Ever since, I have committed to share with others how to live Yoga embodied; taking their practice off the mat and connecting with their truth.

-This, for her, is the greatest gift of yoga.
-Taylor is passionate about living an active lifestyle, and believes in the power of nutrition to heal the body.
-She is a NASM certified personal trainer, and registered with Yoga Alliance as a RYT-200 through Kula Yoga Shala.
-She says the greatest gift of teaching is guiding others to their truth, and in turn, raising the vibratory field one conscious practice at a time!
+This, for me, is the greatest gift of yoga.
+I am passionate about living an active lifestyle, and believe in the power of nutrition to heal the body.
+I am a NASM certified personal trainer, and registered with Yoga Alliance as a RYT-200 through Kula Yoga Shala.
+For me, the greatest gift of teaching is guiding others to their truth, and in turn, raising the vibratory field one conscious practice at a time!

 Paola Cala

-With a background in Art, Human Rights and Social Work, Pao’s approach to yoga is one that integrates heart, emotion, thought and action into the discovery of one’s greatness.
-Her classes include philosophy, breath work, chanting, meditation and movement, guiding her students into the discovery of their own talents, to uncover their own power and to connect to all life with a kind, compassionate and loving heart.
+With a background in Art, Human Rights and Social Work, my approach to yoga is one that integrates heart, emotion, thought and action into the discovery of one’s greatness.
+My classes include philosophy, breathwork, chanting, meditation and movement, guiding students into the discovery of their own talents, to uncover their own power and to connect to all life with a kind, compassionate and loving heart.

-Her intention is to bring the essence of yoga into a simple practical way of living through the cultivation of awareness, food education and soulful practices.
-Pao especializes in teaching: Hatha Yoga, Restorative Yoga, Corporate Yoga, Kids Yoga, Meditation and Plant Based Lifestyle coaching, she works with groups and private clients.
+My intention is to bring the essence of yoga into a simple practical way of living through the cultivation of awareness, food education and soulful practices.
+I specialize in teaching: Hatha Yoga, Restorative Yoga, Corporate Yoga, Kids Yoga, Meditation and Plant Based Lifestyle Coaching.
+I work with groups and private clients.

 Dara Lorena

-Dara has a passion for yoga and healthy living.
-She has been teaching yoga, registered with Yoga Alliance (200RYT), since July 2017.
-She teaches a variety of styles including Vinyasa, Hatha, and Yin all over south Florida.
-With a background and education in the fields of Social Work and Nutrition, she has a deep appreciation not only the physical benefits of yoga asana, but also the mental and spiritual healing benefits of a holistic yoga practice; and strives to incorporate all of these aspects into each class she leads.
-She finds so much joy, love, and light in her yoga practice, and hopes to be a part of bringing the same to others through their practice.
-Outside of teaching yoga, Dara is a fourth grade school teacher, nature lover, and enjoys spending her free time at the beach, on the water, doing acro-yoga, and traveling as much as possible.
+I have a passion for yoga and healthy living.
+I have been teaching yoga, registered with Yoga Alliance (200RYT), since July 2017.
+I teach a variety of styles including Vinyasa, Hatha, and Yin all over south Florida.
+With a background and education in the fields of Social Work and Nutrition, I have a deep appreciation not only the physical benefits of yoga asana, but also the mental and spiritual healing benefits of a holistic yoga practice; and strive to incorporate all of these aspects into each class I lead.
+I find so much joy, love, and light in my yoga practice, and hope to be a part of bringing the same to others through their practice.
+Outside of teaching yoga, I am a nature lover and enjoy spending my free time at the beach, on the water, doing acro-yoga, and traveling as much as possible.

 Rita Samaniego